pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 Congratulations, you are now up and running with a distributed TiDB database compatible with MySQL!

-If you like, you can check your connection to TiDB:

-	select tidb_version();

 In addition to connecting to TiDB within the Kubernetes cluster, you can also establish a tunnel between the TiDB service and your Cloud Shell.
 This is recommended only for debugging purposes, because the tunnel will not automatically be transferred if your Cloud Shell restarts.
 To establish a tunnel:

 	kubectl -n tidb port-forward demo-tidb-0 4000:4000 &